rfordatascience/tidytuesday/README.md

 ## A weekly social data project in R

 A weekly data project aimed at the R ecosystem.
-An emphasis will be placed on understanding how to summarize and arrange data to make meaningful charts with `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.
+As this project was borne out of the `R for Data Science` textbook, an emphasis will be placed on understanding how to summarize and arrange data to make meaningful charts with `ggplot2`, `tidyr`, `dplyr`, and other tools in the `tidyverse` ecosystem.
+However, any code-based methodology is welcome - just please remember to share the code used to generate the results.

 ***